isabella232/recipe-hipchat/README.md

-# GroupMe for Franz
+# HipChat for Franz
-This is the official Franz recipe for GroupMe
+This is the official Franz recipe for HipChat

 ### How to create your own Franz recipes:
 * [Read the documentation](https://github.com/meetfranz/plugins)